 Is there a danger in waiting a couple of years before letting my child have the surgery?

 Pectus excavatum is not normally a life-threatening condition.
 Your child’s symptoms may get worse over time, which should be taken into consideration.
 This is not an emergency surgery, so parents and children have time to prepare for the procedure.

 My child is very active and participates in many sports.
 Will he/she be able to continue playing soccer and similar sports after surgery?

 We encourage patients to be active.
-Patients can return to some sports after three months, but heavy contact sports like football, boxing and wrestling are not recommended.
+Patients can return to some sports after three months.
 Remember that the bar is in place for about two years.
 While this is a short period of time, it may seem like an eternity to your child.
 Please encourage them to engage in sports that are approved by the pediatric surgeon.

 3000 New Bern Ave.